A Simple Algorithm for Combinatorial n-Fold ILPs Using the Steinitz Lemma: Proof of

 \subsection{Balancing a one-row matrix: Proof of \autoref{lem:imbalance-bound-one-row}}

 We restate \Cref{lem:imbalance-bound-one-row} for convenience.

 \imbalanceboundonerow*

 Consider $M_{\sigma}$, the $1\times q$ matrix with entries in $[n]$, constructed by Algorithm \ref{alg:construct-balanced-matrix}.
-The algorithm starts with an empty $M_{\sigma}$; then, it iteratively fills the symbols column-wise by finding the most imbalanced symbol, thereby ensuring that all imbalances are low (in terms of absolute value).
+The algorithm starts with an empty $M_{\sigma}$; then, it iteratively fills the symbols column-wise by finding the symbol with minimum imbalance (note that imbalances can be negative).

-Maintaining the imbalances of each of the $n$ distinct symbols and finding a symbol with minimum imbalance (\Cref{line:find-most-imbalanced-elt}) can be done in time $\bigoh(n)$.
+Maintaining the imbalances of each of the $n$ distinct symbols and finding a symbol with minimum imbalance (Line \ref{line:find-most-imbalanced-elt}) can be done in time $\bigoh(n)$.
 This can be done by storing and updating the imbalances of each of the $n$ symbols.
 Overall, Algorithm \ref{alg:construct-balanced-matrix} runs in time $\sum_{j \in [q]} \bigoh(n) = \bigoh(nq)$.

-Next, we show the bound on the symbol imbalances in $M_{\sigma}$.
-Fix any $j \in [q]$.
-Consider the stage of the algorithm where the first $j$ columns of $M_{\sigma}$ are filled.
-A crucial property that we will use to show the imbalance bounds is that the sum of imbalances at column $j$ is zero. \begin{claim-inside-lemma} \end{claim-inside-lemma} \begin{proof}